Skip advert

 “An attractive design and lots of clever touches help the Aceman’s interior stand out as something fresh and premium”

-Very much from the same mould as the MINI Cooper and Countryman, the Aceman’s interior sets the benchmark for quality in a small SUV.
-Materials and its design are top notch, while its circular OLED display also makes it feel really modern.
+Very much from the same mould as the MINI Cooper and Countryman, the Aceman’s interior sets the benchmark for quality in a small EV.
+Materials and its design are top notch, while its circular OLED display also makes it feel really modern, even if it’s a bit frustrating to use.

 Is the MINI Aceman’s infotainment and navigation system easy to use?

 The circular infotainment screen – a nod to the old central speedometer found in classic Minis – certainly steals the show.
 Simply put, it looks fantastic, with a display quality that doesn’t look far behind the latest smartphones and tablets.
-It’s responsive, too, and comes packed with impressive graphics along with Apple CarPlay/Android Auto.
+It’s responsive, too, and comes packed with impressive graphics along with Apple CarPlay and Android Auto.

 Advertisement - Article continues below